mnigrosh-brightsign/brightsign-ipstack/README.md

 account holder.
 Because of that, the API key is not included in this git repository, and effort has been made to conceal it from a docker user.
-The API key is only provided to docker at build time, and, even so, is only done by parsing a file.
+The API key is only provided to docker at build time, and, even so, is only done by parsing a file present only in the builder's filesystem.
+Since this software uses docker, if a swarm were to be available, we could pivot to docker secrets in the future.

 Of course, since the free tier is only allowed to use HTTP as a scheme, one could easily sniff the traffic in order to discover the API key being used.

 ### Spoofing IPStack
 There are a number of different threat vectors arriving from a cybercrook spoofing IPStack.
-Since this projects limits us to the free tier of IPStack, and since IPStack does not make HTTPS requests available to free accounts, we lose some of the inherent safety of secure requests.
+Since this project limits us to the free tier of IPStack, and since IPStack does not make HTTPS requests available to free accounts, we lose some of the inherent safety of secure requests.
 Were we able to use HTTPS, we could validate the TLS certificates of the